Development In Younger Children

 - Help them follow instructions for games, activities or recipes when you cook together.

-They will be learning how to make friends.
+They will be learning about friendships.
 This can be hard and they will need your support to work out how to cope with the ups and downs childhood friends bring.
 Set aside time to check in with your child and see how they are feeling.

 It can be hard for children when they first experience friends being unkind to them or worry that they don’t fit in.
 Helping your child feel good about them self and talking about their worries can give them the tools to cope.